Little Gasparilla Island

 One of the last Bridgeless Barrier islands

 Little Gasparilla Island is halfway between Sarasota and Ft.
 Myers.
 It has no bridges and is reachable only by private boat or the area's water taxi.
 There are no paved roads, just sandy pathways that meander through the sea grapes and Australian pines.
 Golf carts or walking are the usual mode of transportation.
 At its widest part, the island is only about 1/4 mile wide, so it is a very easy walk from the dock to your home and/or the beach.
 While the boat ride from the mainland is only 10 minutes, Little Gasparilla is a world apart.
-From the moment you arrive, you'll feel your stresses slip away with the tide as you truly unplug and reconnect with your family or significant other.
+From the moment you arrive, you'll feel your stresses slip away with the tide as you truly unplug and reconnect with your family or friends.

 BEACH + WILDLIFE

 The beach is wide and sandy and the waters are mostly calm on the Gulf of Mexico though occasionally there are periods of bigger waves during storms.
 The beach is often nearly deserted since you can only access the island by boat.
 Many days you can walk the beach for hours and not see another soul.
 Instead, you may spot shorebirds and ghost crabs and giant sea turtles which come here every year to lay their eggs.
 Porpoises can be spotted offshore cruising up and down the beachfront.
 Fat manatees drift beneath the docks and float offshore near the sandbar.
 Osprey circle above looking for fish.
 Eagles and hawks, herons and egret abound.